-11 airlines have gone out of business in the last 12 months — here’s the full list
+13 notable airlines have gone out of business in the last 15 months — here’s the full list

 - source

 - The year 2019 was tough for airlines.
-So far, it looks like 2020 will be the same.
+So far, it looks like 2020 will be the same – especially as the coronavirus outbreak wreaks havoc on the entire travel industry.

 - Airlines around the world saw a range of bankruptcies, liquidations, and failures, with many forced to shut down in 2019.